 Let’s work together to build women’s movements that are thriving, unified, and fearless.
 Let’s show the world that it will be a better place for everyone when every woman and girl is strong, safe, powerful, and heard.
 No exceptions.

 We have our work cut out for us, and we don’t have any time to waste.

-Send your message to the new administration on global women’s rights and commit to #BuildMovementsNotWalls.
+Commit to #BuildMovementsNotWalls for women’s human rights.
 Donate to advance women’s rights around the world, sign up to be a champion for equality, share this message on social media, or explore other ways to take action.

 Let’s stand together.
 Now is our time.

 Musimbi Kanyoro, President and CEO, Global Fund for Women